Nutlope/aicommits/README.md

 aicommits --generate # or -g
 ```

-> Warning: this uses more tokens which means it costs more.
+> Warning: this uses more tokens, meaning it costs more.

 ### Git hook